WFD is always on the last full weekend of January, beginning at 16:00 UTC on Saturday and running through 21:59 on Sunday.

 Q: What category should I use?

 Q: I could not hear the Winter Field Day Bulletin.
-Can I contact another station and
+Can I contact another station and request that they send the bulletin to me?

 A: Yes, as long as you receive the bulletin entirely over amateur RF.